 How to Fall in Love with God: 7 Ways on How to Love God More Deeply

-How to fall in love with God is a topic not many would think of or do but aren’t sure how to go about it.
+How to fall in love with God is a topic either not many have thought of or many have openly discussed.
+How do you fall in love with God?
+Is there such a thing?
+The good news is, it is a thing!
 There are many ways on how to fall in love with God and I pray these 7 suggestions will be just the beginning on how to experience God personally.
-He does want that for you.

-Have you ever looked at someone at your church with jealousy because of his or her relationship with God?
-Did you ever wonder why you didn’t have the same thing?
+Have you ever looked at someone at your church with misdirected jealousy because of his or her relationship with God?
+Did you ever wonder why you don’t have the same thing?

-I remember sitting at church or a bible study and witness another person having this amazing experience with God that I didn’t have.
+I remember sitting at church or a bible study and witness many people having this amazing experience with God that I didn’t have yet.

 It made me wonder if it was fake or maybe I wasn’t good enough to have the same thing.